Union Saint-Gilloise vs Newcastle prediction and betting tips 01 Оctober 2025 | Dailysports experts

 Probable lineups

-- Union: Scherpen; Leysen, Mac Allister, Burgess; Ait El Hadj, Hlalai, Zorgane, Rasmussen, Nyang; Floruch, Promis
+Royal Union: Scherpen, Mac Allister, Burgess, Leysen, Khalaili, Zorgane, Rasmussen, Niang, El Hadj, Rodriguez, David

-- Newcastle: Pope; Trippier, Thiaw, Burn, Botman; Joelinton, Guimarães, Tonali; Gordon, Elanga, Woltemade
+Newcastle: Pope, Trippier, Thiaw, Burn, Hall, Bruno, Tonali, Joelinton, Murphy, Gordon, Woltemade

 Match facts and head-to-head